 - Captured network data can be browsed via a GUI

 - Decryption support many protocols like IPsec, ISAKMP, SSL/TLS

 - Live data can be read from Ethernet, ATM, Bluetooth, USB, token etc.

 - Output can be exported to CSV, XML, plain text, etc.

-For example, a coffee vending machine that gives you coffee on inserting a dollar coin but does not respond if anything less than dollar in inserted into it.
+For example, a coffee vending machine that gives you coffee on inserting a dollar coin but does not respond if anything less than a dollar is inserted into it.
 To program such machines TCCN3 language is used.
-In order to make coffee machine responds when inserting a coin we have to write TCCN-3 component that behaves as a coffee machine.
-It allow us to run our test before actual coffee machine is available as a product.
+In order to make the coffee machine responds when inserting a coin, we have to write TCCN-3 component that behaves as a coffee machine.
+It allows us to run our test before an actual coffee machine is available as a product.
 Once it is done we will connect the TCCN3 test suite with the external device.